Vyral/nate-martinez-recruiting/_posts/2019-03-25-nates-monday-morning-message---you-are-invited-to-see-rock-thomas.md

 1 x 1 = 1&nbsp;<br>11 x 11 = 121&nbsp;<br>111 x 111 = 12321&nbsp;<br>1111 x 1111 = 1234321&nbsp;<br>11111 x 11111 = 123454321&nbsp;<br>111111 x 111111 = 12345654321&nbsp;<br>1111111 x 1111111 = 1234567654321&nbsp;<br>11111111 x 11111111 = 123456787654321&nbsp;<br>111111111 x 111111111 = 12345678987654321 &nbsp;

-Mind Boggling...
-Now, take a look at this...&nbsp;
+Mind Boggling… Now, take a look at this…&nbsp;

 From a strictly mathematical viewpoint:&nbsp;<br>What Equals 100%?
 What does it mean to give MORE than 100%? &nbsp;